subrotoice/figma-to-html/README.md

 Modular/Component CSS: Break down page into reuseable components ie. button, list, batch, layout, Heading, Text, Card.
 Then compose them together to build a complex layout.
 Build each component in isolation(there is nothing in the page) <br />

-Do variation on this component using CSS
+Later on, Do variation on this component using CSS

 ### **Color Pallette**